-My parents?
-Haha.
 We make the magazine for anyone out there interested in living better and willing to get inspired by other people’s positive stories.
-However, due to Perdiz’s design and the type of bookshops that stock us (mostly contemporary art museum bookshops) most of our readership turns out to be 20-30-something folks interested in design and print media.
+However, due to Perdiz’s design and the type of bookshops that stock us (a lot of contemporary art museums and magazine-specialised bookshops) most of our readership turns out to be 20-30-something urban people interested in photography, design, and creativity.

 Why do you work in magazines?

 Because my mother is a bookworm and I’ve inherited a bit of her spirit and passions.
 Because writing is the only activity that hasn’t bored me throughout the years.
 Because I love meeting people that are very different from me and hearing their stories – and working in journalism provides me with new victims every now and then.
 And because I love paper.
 And why do I love paper?
 Because I spend most of my day in front of a computer screen!

 Aside from the print magazine, what else are you involved in?